 Behaviorism is a theory of human psychology that suggests that all behaviors are acquired through conditioning.
 According to this approach to psychology, it is our interactions with our environments that shape what we learn, who we are, and how we act.

-Behaviorism rose to prominence early in the twentieth-century.
+Behaviorism rose to prominence early in the 20th century.
 During that time, psychologists strove to make psychology a more scientific and empirical science.

 What Is Behaviorism?